 How Do You Dry Cabinets After a Water Leak?

-Leaking supply and drain lines under sinks can flood kitchen and bathroom cabinets.
+Leaking supply and drain lines under bathroom sinks can flood cabinets.
 Whether they’re constructed of solid wood, plywood or particle board, cabinets need extra help drying out.

 - Empty out cabinet contents, and remove doors.

 - Increase air circulation by taking out all shelving.

 - Remove cabinet kickplates, and check behind for water damage.

 How Do You Dry Wood After a Water Leak?